stinetorndal/PolymorphicGame/README.md

-Add creatures to this game, by implementing the ICreature interface
+Add creatures to this game, by implementing the Creature interface